apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `persistent` : If set to false, then the queue will not persistently store it's message.
 Defaults to true.

+* `round_robin` : Should the destination dispatch messages to consumers using round robin distribution strategy?
+Defaults to true.
+  If set to false, then messages will be dispatched to the first attached consumers until those consumers start throttling the broker.

 * `swap` : If set to false, then the queue will not swap messages out of memory.
 Defaults to true.